- Application Deadline

 My university does not call leaves “sabbatical,” but rather “leave without pay” or “research leave.”
 Am I still eligible to apply?

-You are eligible to apply for the Simons Fellows program if you are eligible for a leave equivalent to a sabbatical, will be granted a yearlong leave and at least 50% of the year’s salary is provided by your university.
+You are eligible to apply for the Simons Fellows program if you are eligible for a leave equivalent to a sabbatical, will be granted a yearlong leave and at least 50 percent of the year’s salary is provided by your university.

 I have a tenure-track position.
 Am I eligible to apply?